FOURTH & FIFTH GRADE

 Fourth and Fifth Grade students demonstrate their understanding of the writing process; prewriting, drafting, revising, editing and publishing.
 Students continue to utilize these skills for a variety of purposes, especially learning.
 Students create poetry, engage in essay writing, and produce several quarterly projects.
 Students maintain a portfolio of all writing samples to demonstrate growth and proficiency.

-Mathematics in the fourth and fifth grades continues to develop procedural fluency with arithmetic computation, basic operations and estimation with expanded number sets.
+Math in the fourth and fifth grades continues to develop procedural fluency with arithmetic computation, basic operations and estimation with expanded number sets.
 Students are also challenged to adapt their reasoning to different problem solving situations.
 Proportional logic is introduced at this time as well.
-Students continue to develop and apply their understanding of measurement, spatial reasoning, patterns, relations, data analysis, and algebraic reasoning in fourth and fifth grades.
+Students continue to develop and apply their understanding of measurement, spatial reasoning, patterns, relations, data analysis, and algebraic reasoning.